Drillu/Metroidvania16/README.md

 # Our MetroidVania style game :)
-## This is the main branch of our game!

 ### Branch descriptions:
- -main - the main branch <br />
- -movement - A branch for revamping the movement mechanics <br />
+ - A branch for implementing a ladybug enemy! <br />
- -movement_dash - adding a dash mechanic

  ### Unity version
  - 2021.3.1f1